History of Saint Paul, Minnesota

-Natural geography played a role in the settlement and development of Saint Paul as a trade and transportation center.
-The Mississippi River valley in the area surrounding the city is defined by numerous stone bluffs that line both sides of the river.
+Natural geography played a role in Saint Paul's settlement and development as a trade and transportation center.
+The Mississippi River valley surrounding the city has numerous stone bluffs lining both sides of the river.
 Saint Paul developed around Lambert's Landing, the last easily accessible point to unload boats coming upriver, some 14 mi downstream from Saint Anthony Falls, the geographic feature that defined the location of Minneapolis and its prominence as the "Mill City".
-This made Saint Paul a gateway to the Upper Midwest for settlers heading westbound to the Minnesota frontier or the Dakota Territory.
+This made Saint Paul a gateway to the Upper Midwest for settlers westbound to the Minnesota frontier or the Dakota Territory.
 In 1858, more than 1,000 steamboats unloaded cargo and passengers at Saint Paul.
 The Saint Anthony Trail, a cart and wagon road, led from Saint Paul to the Red River valley.
-The trail was followed by numerous railroads that were headquartered in Saint Paul, such as the Great Northern Railway and Northern Pacific Railway, which are today part of the BNSF Railway.
-For well over a hundred years, Saint Paul was a frontier town and a railroad town.
+The trail was followed by numerous railroads headquartered in Saint Paul, such as the Great Northern Railway and Northern Pacific Railway, which are today part of the BNSF Railway.
+For well over 100 years, Saint Paul was a frontier town and a railroad town.
 By the late 20th century, the city became more influenced by commerce, as well as its role as the state capital.
 It has been called "The Last City of the East".

-The character of the city has been defined by its people, beginning with Indigenous people such as the Kaposia band of the Mdewakanton Dakota, who have for centuries called the area that is now Saint Paul their home.
+The city's character has been defined by its people, beginning with Indigenous people such as the Kaposia band of the Mdewakanton Dakota, who have for centuries called the area that is now Saint Paul their home.
 Throughout its history, first-generation immigrants have been a dominant force in Saint Paul, introducing their languages, religions, and cultures.
 The influx of peoples is illustrated by the city's institutions, built by French, French Canadian, German, Swedish, Irish, Czech, Austro-Hungarian, Polish, Italian, Mexican, Somali, and Hmong people.